-• Joou (Dovernance of Listed Companies. e n xplan narket event that any recommendation is not followed or is only partially followed, a detailed ation of the reasons for this shall be included, so that shareholders, investors and the in general have sufficient information to assess the company's behaviour.
-General ations shall not be acceptable.
-1. be ca Bylaws of listed companies do not limit the maximum number of votes that can ast by the same shareholder, nor contain other restrictions that make it difficult ke control of the company by acquiring its shares on the market.
-Compliant X Explain \square 2. en the parent company and a subsidiary are listed, both publicly define in a cise manner: t The corresponding areas of activity and possible business relationships between hem, as well as the relationships of the listed subsidiary with other Group companies. b) 7 The proposed mechanisms for resolving any conflicts of interests that may arise.
-Compliant \square Partially compliant \square Explain \square Not applicable X 3. in w Dire aspe ring the ordinary general shareholders' meeting, in addition to the dissemination or iting of the annual corporate governance report, the Chairman of the Board of ectors verbally informs shareholders, in sufficient detail, of the most relevant ects of the Company's Corporate Governance and, in particular: a) Of the changes that have occurred since the previous Ordinary General Shareholders' Meeting. b) Of the specific reasons that the company does not follow any of the recommendations in the Corporate Governance Code and, as applicable, any alternative rules that apply in this regard.
-Compliant \square Partially compliant \square Explain X The Company believes that the provisions of the company's corporate governance information to shareholders in the specific report prepared to this end is sufficient; this report accompanies the information made available before the Meeting is held.
-In this connection, the announcement of the General Shareholders' Meeting is expressly of charge, including the Annual Corporate Governance Report, which is submitted to shareholders for approval as part of the Management Report.
+In the event that any recommendation is not followed or is only partially followed, a detailed explanation of the reasons for this shall be included, so that shareholders, investors and the market in general have sufficient information to assess the company's behaviour.
+General explanations shall not be acceptable.

+1. The Bylaws of listed companies do not limit the maximum number of votes that can be cast by the same shareholder, nor contain other restrictions that make it difficult to take control of the company by acquiring its shares on the market.

+- 2. When the parent company and a subsidiary are listed, both publicly define in a precise manner: - a) The corresponding areas of activity and possible business relationships between them, as well as the relationships of the listed subsidiary with other Group companies. - b) The proposed mechanisms for resolving any conflicts of interests that may arise.

+Compliant □ Partially compliant □ Explain □ Not applicable X

+- 3. During the ordinary general shareholders' meeting, in addition to the dissemination in writing of the annual corporate governance report, the Chairman of the Board of Directors verbally informs shareholders, in sufficient detail, of the most relevant aspects of the Company's Corporate Governance and, in particular: - a) Of the changes that have occurred since the previous Ordinary General Shareholders' Meeting. - b) Of the specific reasons that the company does not follow any of the recommendations in the Corporate Governance Code and, as applicable, any alternative rules that apply in this regard.

+Compliant $\Box$ Partially compliant $\Box$ Explain X

+The Company believes that the provisions of the company's corporate governance information to shareholders in the specific report prepared to this end is sufficient; this report accompanies the information made available before the Meeting is held.

-In this connection, the announcement of the General Shareholders' Meeting is expressly indicated in the "Right to Information" section that all shareholders are entitled to obtain from the Company, for consideration at its registered office or for immediate dispatch free
+In this connection, the announcement of the General Shareholders' Meeting is expressly indicated in the "Right to Information" section that all shareholders are entitled to obtain from the Company, for consideration at its registered office or for immediate dispatch free of charge, including the Annual Corporate Governance Report, which is submitted to shareholders for approval as part of the Management Report.